Open Accessibility Menu

 3. Good customer reviews

 It might sound obvious, but a good business is one that gets good reviews.
-I will always look at sites such as TrustPilot to see what customers are saying.
-I even look at Glassdoor to see what staff are saying about the company.
-I have chosen not to invest in a business with great profit margins because the customer reviews were bad.
+We will always look at sites such as TrustPilot to see what customers are saying.
+We even look at Glassdoor to see what staff are saying about the company.
+In the past, we’ve chosen not to invest in a business with great profit margins because the customer reviews were bad.
 Although fake reviews are a problem with some small businesses, it is harder to cheat at scale, especially for businesses with thousands of reviews spread across more than one channel.

 4. Storytelling ability

 The management team has to be able to tell their story authentically.
-That requires demonstrable knowledge of their market and the ability to sell their ideas to a wide range of people including journalists, suppliers, staff and others.
-I can usually tell within ten minutes of talking to a company founder whether they have this skill.
-Can it be learned?
-Yes, with practice and good coaching.
-Sometimes it helps to be a duo in which one co-founder handles the publicity and the other focuses on operations.
+And that requires demonstrable knowledge of their market and the ability to sell their ideas to a wide range of people (including journalists, suppliers and staff).
+Our investors can usually tell if a founder has this skill within 10 minutes of talking to them.

 5. Realistic business plan

-There must be a clear and compelling roadmap to scale the business and break even, but this plan must be realistic, and it must make sense.
-A typical warning sign is that revenues are set to grow like a hockey stick while fixed costs stay flat.
-Often, that means a business has failed to predict that its overheads will rise as it grows.
 Staff pay is a part of this.
-When companies start up, they hire people out of passion who love what they’re doing, but as those people mature, they are likely to be poached by other businesses unless pay and benefits match the market rate.
-Founders may be willing to accept low salaries over a longer period, but you can’t underpay the team or they will leave.
+When startups first launch, they hire people out of passion, who love what they’re doing.
+But as those people mature, they are likely to be poached by other businesses, unless pay and benefits match the market rate.
+Founders may be willing to accept low salaries over a longer period, but you can’t underpay your team or they will leave.

 6. Secret sauce